mongodb/docs-realm/docs-release-notes.md

 ## React Native SDK

-- Sync Data/Manage Flexible Sync Subscriptions: Document new subscribe API and update code examples for v12.
+- Sync Data/Manage Flexible Sync Subscriptions: Add documentation for new subscribe API and update code examples for v12.
 - Model Data/Define an Object Model: Add documentation for setting a full-text search index.
 - CRUD/Query Data: Add documentation for full-text search functionality on filtering.

 ## Other

-- Realm Landing Page: Add link to Atlas App services in introductory content and move the App Services card higher up on the page.
+- Realm Landing Page: Add link to Atlas App Services in introductory content and move the App Services card higher up on the page.
 - Realm Example Projects: Add Vehicle Simulator and Controller, Analytics, and Smart Factory Interface projects.

 # September 15, 2023